-English Grade 11 is a semester-length class for 11th grade students that will further prepare students for college level work by introducing increasingly complex texts with a focus on developing sophisticated thinking and writing.
-The class will also continue to develop each student's critical reading and writing skills with a strong emphasis on literary analysis and evidence based reasoning.
+English Grade 11 is a semester-length class for 11th grade students that will further prepare students for college level work with a pre-Capstone course focus.
+The class will continue to develop each student's critical reading and writing skills with a strong emphasis on rhetorical analysis, evidence based reasoning, argumentative writing, and effective presentations.
 With assignments based on the Common Core Standards, students will learn to develop, write and present their work to a variety of audiences.
-Prerequisite: English 10